-Peradeniya botanical garden is about 110 kilometres from Colombo and about 5 kilometres from the city of Kandy.
+Peradeniya botanical garden is about 110 kilometres from Colombo city tour and about 5 kilometres from the city of Kandy.
 Kandy being a hub of Sri Lankan road network, the city of Kandy can be reached with ease from any part of the island.
 Due to the proximity of Peradeniya botanical garden to Kandy, Peradeniya botanical garden also can be reached with convenience from any part of the island.
 There are plenty of opportunities to reach Peradeniya through public or private transportation.

 The Botanical garden is an only walking distance away from the Peradeniya railway station and all Colombo bound buses from Kandy and vice versa make a stop in front of the garden.
 Having easy access to all transportation methods Peradeniya botanical garden is one of the most important tourist attractions as well as the most convenient places to reach in the island.
 The entry tickets are available at the entrance of the botanical garden and it cost US$10 Per Person.
 You also receive a map of the garden at the entrance, which is very helpful to find places of importance within the garden.

 Peradeniya botanical garden is often a part of the shortest tours and round trips offered in Sri Lanka.
 Most foreign and local tourists who visit the city of Kandy is not forgetting to drop into this beautiful botanical garden.
 Most of them are visiting the park with the intention of learning the trees and plants, but some are visiting the botanical garden to find a peaceful picnic place or lunch outing spot.

 Peradeniya botanical garden as a green picnic place